Hanover Insurance Group Inc – Consensus Indicates Potential 16.9% Upside

-Hanover Insurance Group Inc with ticker code (THG) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 140 and 111 calculating the average target price we see 121.67.
-Given that the stocks previous close was at 104.08 this would indicate that there is a potential upside of 16.9%.
-The day 50 moving average is 102.2 and the 200 moving average now moves to 102.17.
-The market capitalisation for the company is $3,958m.
-You can visit the company’s website by visiting: http://www.hanover.com
+Hanover Insurance Group Inc found using ticker (THG) now have 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 140 and 111 with the average target price sitting at 121.67.
+With the stocks previous close at 104.08 this is indicating there is a potential upside of 16.9%.
+The day 50 moving average is 102.2 while the 200 day moving average is 102.17.
+The company has a market cap of $3,958m.
+Company Website: http://www.hanover.com

 The Hanover Insurance Group, through its subsidiaries, provides various property and casualty insurance products and services in the United States.
 The company operates in three segments: Commercial Lines, Personal Lines, and Other.
 The Commercial Lines segment offers commercial multiple peril, commercial automobile, and workers’ compensation, as well as management and professional liability, marine, general liability, specialty industrial and commercial property, mono-line general liability, surety, umbrella, fidelity, crime, and other commercial coverages.
 The Personal Lines segment provides personal automobile and homeowner’s coverages, as well as other personal coverages, such as personal inland marine, umbrella, fire, personal watercraft, and other miscellaneous coverages.
 The Other segment offers investment management and advisory services to institutions, pension funds, and other organizations.
 The company markets its products and services through independent agents and brokers.
 The Hanover Insurance Group was founded in 1852 and is headquartered in Worcester, Massachusetts.